-In most developed industrial countries arson has become the major fire problem of our time.
-While fire statistics in general and arson statistics in particular are inadequate to a lesser or greater degree in most countries it has been clearly established that worldwide the cost of arson as a proportion of all fire costs may be as high as 50 per cent depending on the country.
-Insurers throughout the world are devoting between a quarter and a third of their total loss expenditure to pay for losses resulting from arson.
+In most developed industrial countries arson has become a serious fire problem of our time.
+While fire statistics in general and arson statistics in particular are inadequate to a lesser or greater degree in a lot of countries it has been clearly established that worldwide the cost of arson as a proportion of all fire costs may be very high depending on the country.
+Insurers throughout the world are spending a lot for for losses resulting from arson.
 An alarming increase in the number of deliberately started fires, as reflected in the criminal statistics of all industrial countries, has been noted.
 An important point about fire begun deliberately is that not only has the number of such fires increased enormously but that the cost of such fires is much higher than with accidental fires - the reason being that deliberate fires are often begun in more than one place, that accelerants are used and that fire protection equipment is interfered with.